INGROWN HAIR BOIL 101

 What are Ingrown Hairs?

 Ingrown hair occurs when a hair that's been removed starts to grow back and curves into the skin.
-Shaving, tweezing or waxing can cause this to happen.
-In fact, roughly 60% of men and women will get an ingrown hair at some point in their their lives.
-An ingrown hair can cause tiny, swollen bumps on the skin that are inflamed and may hurt.
-Most ingrown hairs happen in the beard area on man and in the pubic region if the man trims and shaves his pubic region, balls and buttocks.
-The condition commonly affects men more than women.
-It also affects more men Black men due to the thicker, coiled and curly hairs.
+Manscaping or body grooming is something many men do as part of their men's skincare routine.
+Shaving, tweezing or waxing without proper preparation and aftercare can cause this to happen.
+Roughly 60% of men will get an ingrown hair at some point in their lives.
+An ingrown hair can cause tiny, swollen bumps on the skin that are inflamed and can hurt from the hair curling back into the body.
+Most ingrown hairs happen in the beard area or the pubic region due to shaving and manscaping the pubic region, balls and buttocks.
+The condition commonly affects more Black men due to the thicker, coiled and curly hairs and with proper preparation and aftercare ingrown hairs can be minimized

 What are Skin Boils?